dobromir-hristov/vuecommunity/docs/guide/learning/faq.md

 ### Should I do client-server communication in components or vuex actions?

 ### Should I move all my business logic to Vuex?

+### How do I access the Vuex store outside of Vue components or in hooks without access to instance?

+### What is the point of mapGetter, mapSetter and other helpers?

+### Can adding very big objects in Vuex slow my website down?

 ## UI Libraries